Eala Frya Fresena

-The motto refers to the legendary "Frisian freedom," a right to accept no rule besides the Holy Roman Emperor and the Christian God.
+The motto refers to the legendary "Frisian Freedom", a polity and right to accept no rule besides the Holy Roman Emperor and the Christian God.
 The right was in the Middle Ages supposed to have been granted by Charlemagne for Frisian support of Pope Leo IV (who was not contemporary with Charlemagne).
 It was said to have been renewed by Charles the Fat in 885 for saving him from Normans.
 The Frisian freedom basically meant a claim of freedom from tax and fief, to defend themselves against the Normans, Vikings and the northern sea.
 Friesland offered unclaimed land for everyone, however the unclaimed land of the country was under water half of the day.
 The daily fight against the northern sea ensured equality of the people who were living on warfs during this time.
 Tax and fief was therefore replaced by the duty to build dikes.